OlanrewajuDatanalyst/Nashville-Housing-Analysis-Using-SQL/nashville_housing_market_Analysis.md

 MOUNT JULIET | -3.36 | 15.58 | 31.54
 OLD HICKORY | -6.34 | 15.48 | 17.36

+### Insight:
+The table showcases the percentage change in housing prices across various cities in the Nashville area from 2014 to 2016.
+Noteworthy trends include substantial growth in Nashville and Madison in 2014, followed by mixed performance in subsequent years.
+Antioch and Whites Creek saw significant declines in 2016, indicating potential market corrections.

+Overall, these fluctuations underscore the importance of thorough market analysis and risk assessment for investors navigating the dynamic real estate landscape of the Nashville region.

 ---
-### 3. Analyze trends in SalePrice over different year to understand how property prices have changed over time.
+### 4. Analyze trends in SalePrice over different year to understand how property prices have changed over time.
 ```sql
 select
     *,